doekman/config-man/README.md

 ## Usage

-	# Initialise a config-man vault
+	# Initialise a config-man store
 	cm init

-	# Add files to the vault
+	# Add files to the store
 	cm add ~/.ssh/config ~/.gitconfig ~/.gitignore_global

-	# Show all files in vault
+	# Show all files in store
 	cm list

 You might want to exclude certain files, before running backup.
 See the `.config-man` for more information.